-The latest plans to build High Speed 2 and redevelop Euston Station contain a headline-grabbing detail: a rebuilt Euston Arch.
+Sir David Higgins' High Speed 2 report included a headline-grabbing detail: a rebuilt Euston Arch.
 The early-Victorian landmark was famously destroyed in the 1960s despite a fierce campaign from national treasures like John Betjeman.
 Now it could be rebuilt, using the original stones.

-Press and public attention has been wholly positive, with nobody stopping to question whether there's any merit in spending money on resurrecting the arch.
+Press and public attention was wholly positive, with nobody stopping to question whether there's any merit in spending money on resurrecting the arch.
 Just to be contrary iconoclasts, here are some reasons to leave it well alone.

 Just look at it.
 Brutish and overbearing, with chunky entablature that was out-moded in Roman times.
 It can't even be bothered to present a full set of matching columns to the world.
 Loser.